A554551N/RPGNotebook/BurningWheel/BurningStars/20230411 Session Notes.md

 	- Bumper recognizes that the symbol of Aecer is an elven character for 'Alacrity' blended with the elven character of 'Divinity'
 	- In discussion with the priest, Bumper learns that there was a time when Aecer 'kicked everyone else out of Heaven' because of the actions of something called '[[Galuchanar|The Cold One]]'
 	- The actions of the Cold One are described in the Rodens **Book of the Prophets** in the **Epistle of Possett, who is known as the Great Betrayer**
+	- In the **Epistle**, Possett describes how the warren is decimated by a strange curse that leaves dead Roden with no obvious wounds (in the same way that the **Custodian** feeds).
+At the end of the Epistle, Possett decides to steal out into the Dark to confront the Cold Ones
 #sessionNotes